DataDog/integrations-core/zk/README.md

-# Agent Check: Zookeeper
+# Agent Check: ZooKeeper

-![Zookeeper Dashboard][1]
+![ZooKeeper Dashboard][1]

 ## Overview

-The Zookeeper check tracks client connections and latencies, monitors the number of unprocessed requests, and more.
+The ZooKeeper check tracks client connections and latencies, monitors the number of unprocessed requests, and more.

 ## Setup

 ### Installation

-The Zookeeper check is included in the [Datadog Agent][3] package, so you don't need to install anything else on your Zookeeper servers.
+The ZooKeeper check is included in the [Datadog Agent][3] package, so you don't need to install anything else on your ZooKeeper servers.

 ### Configuration

-#### Zookeeper whitelist
+#### ZooKeeper whitelist

-As of version 3.5, Zookeeper has a `4lw.commands.whitelist` parameter (see [Zookeeper documentation][7]) that whitelists [four letter word commands][8].
+As of version 3.5, ZooKeeper has a `4lw.commands.whitelist` parameter (see [ZooKeeper documentation][7]) that whitelists [four letter word commands][8].
 By default, only `srvr` is whitelisted.
 Add `stat` and `mntr` to the whitelist, as the integration is based on these commands.

 <!-- xxx tabs xxx -->
 <!-- xxx tab "Host" xxx -->